progamma/cloud-connector/README.md

 - Run `node cloudServer.js` to start the connector.

 ## Notes
-Currently Cloud Connector doesn't support legacy authentication scheme option on MySQL 8.
+Currently Cloud Connector doesn't support the legacy authentication scheme on MySQL 8.

 ## Installation as a service